 - Share your excitement and stories from your hackathon journey using #SpaceApps

-- Once you register, you will start receiving messages from the Global Organizing (GO) Team through our online communications portal located on your user dashboard on the website.
-Check your communications frequently for updates and news about the launching of challenges, Virtual Bootcamp videos, special events, etc.!
+- Check your dashboard messages!
+Once you register, you will start receiving messages from the Global Organizing (GO) Team through our online communications portal located on your user dashboard on the website.
+Check your communications frequently for updates and news about the launching of challenges, Virtual Bootcamp videos, special events, etc.

-Mid-September through hackathon weekend: Join the chat rooms and start forming teams
+September: Browse the challenges, join the chat rooms, and start forming teams

-- In mid-September, several of our chat channels will open.
+- Many our chat channels will open on September 22!
 These include: